moby/moby/docs/docker-hub/builds.md

 your repository on the Docker Hub registry.
 * Because the process is automated, Automated Builds help to make sure that your repository is always up to date.
+* Not having to push local Docker images to Docker Hub saves you both network bandwidth and time.

 Automated Builds are supported for both public and private repositories on both [GitHub](http://github.com) and [Bitbucket](https://bitbucket.org/).